6 Ways Your Wedding Can Give Back

 2. Hire Socially and Environmentally Responsible Wedding Vendors

 Some of our favorite vendors prove that being “green” can be beautiful.
 For example, Bella Figura stationery design donates 1 percent of sales to environmental organizations.
 It also prints using environmentally friendly paper and wind power to operate.
 Companies like Rebloom allow you to buy centerpieces that have been recycled (and refreshed) from other local events, then donate a large portion of the cost to a charity of your choice.
 Vaseful, a floral vendor, employs men and women with disabilities to create beautiful floral arrangements.

 3. Use Sustainable Decor and Favors

 Tell your florist you want in-season flowers and plants that don't have to be flown in from out of state.
 If it’s your style, consider arrangements that don't involve cut flowers.
 Not only are they are less likely to wilt at the end of the night but can more easily be repurposed.
 Forgo elaborately packaged wedding favors and send your guests home with potted succulents and orchids.
 Or—in lieu of favors—make a donation through the I Do Foundation in honor of your guests.

-After it's all over, figure out what can be given away.
-Some caterers donate to local food shelters and community organizations that could really use the boost.
+Talk to your vendors about what can be done with leftover material and or if they know where you can donate extra supplies.
+Local food shelters and community organizations could always use the boost.
 Ask your florist about donating all the arrangements to a local nursing home or hospital.
-If you're not tied to it, consider donating your wedding dress to an organization like Brides Against Breast Cancer (whose proceeds support programs for cancer patients and their families).
+If you're not tied to it, consider donating your wedding dress through Brides for a Cause.